It all began with a few cans of tuna.

 In the throes of the recession in 2010, Christine Cotton, Debbie Horwitz, and Susan Romaine came up with a simple idea to help neighbors without enough food to eat.
 The three friends reached out to a few of their neighbors in the Lake Hogan Farms development in Chapel Hill, inviting them to leave cans of tuna on their porch.
 On a designated day, they would then go porch-to-porch, pick up the cans, and bring the haul to a local hunger relief organization packing cans of tuna into its weekend backpacks.

 What began as a small neighborhood food drive has grown by leaps and bounds.
-PORCH (People Offering Relief for Chapel Hill-Carrboro Homes) now hosts monthly food drives in over 100 neighborhoods.
-The wide variety of donated non-perishables – everything from boxes of cereal and granola bars to bags of beans and rice – restock the shelves at a dozen local hunger relief organizations.
-Month after month, year after year, all of those porch pick-ups add up: PORCH has now delivered $2 million in hunger relief for Chapel Hill-Carrboro homes.
+PORCH (People Offering Relief for Chapel Hill-Carrboro Homes) now hosts monthly food drives in over 160 neighborhoods.
+The wide variety of donated non-perishables – everything from boxes of cereal and granola bars to bags of beans and rice – restock the shelves of fifteen local hunger relief organizations.
+Month after month, year after year, all of those porch pick-ups add up: PORCH has now delivered $2.5 million in hunger relief for Chapel Hill-Carrboro homes.
 Together, its affiliates in Chatham County, Charlotte, Durham, Hillsborough, Raleigh, and several other nearby cities have matched that relief.

 The power of one: one time a month, one neighborhood coordinator, one street, one porch, even just one canned good.
 If each of us steps up, it’s amazing what we as a community can accomplish.
 Try feeding one yourself.
 It may take you to a place you would never have imagined in your wildest dreams.